Home

 Tips for getting the most out of your strength training at home!

 The dog?
 Put him out.
 TV goes off.
 Kids?
 Give them books to encourage early reading and put them in their room(s).
-Significant others can be told to amuse themselves for an hour or so.
+Significant others can amuse themselves for an hour or so.

 Don't be constantly interrupting your workout for regular, day-to-day distractions.
 You're working out, not on call to go off and do stuff.